 Fees are set at levels that ensure that the College remains solvent while at the same time are realistic for the community that Daramalan serves.

-To provide fair access for families who for reasons of genuine hardship are unable to pay full fees, the College implements a fee concession scheme.
+To provide fair access for families who for reasons of genuine hardship ar the pay full fees, the College implements a fee concession scheme.

 Discounts are offered for siblings.